 “[It’s] probably more distressing to you than to your pet,” Fox says.
 “The most common causes of borborygmi include normal gas movement through the GI tract, hunger or excessive gas ingestion (from panting or exercising).”

-If your dog eats too quickly, he or she may ingest excess air, and this may cause his stomach to gurgle, Barrack explains.
+If your dog eats too quickly, they may ingest excess air, and this may cause his stomach to gurgle, Barrack explains.

 If you think this might be the case for your dog, Barrack recommends you “encourage your dog to eat slowly and try smaller, more frequent meals and/or raised feeding bowls.”